The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Ambuyat with chandas, cacah and side dishes

-*For today’s deals on hotels in Brunei (or any other destination), click here.
+*Agoda.com sells quality, discounted hotel rooms (UP TO $50 OFF!).
+To see today’s deals on hotels in Brunei (or in another destination), click here.

 Nasi Katok

 One of Brunei’s most popular dishes, and arguably its best “budget meal”, is nasi katok.
-Considered Brunei’s unofficial fast-food, nasi katok is a simple dish made of hot rice, chicken, and sambal (a mildly spicy peanut sauce).
+Considered Brunei’s unofficial fast-food, nasi katok is a simple dish made of hot rice, chicken and sambal (a mildly spicy peanut sauce).
 As with ambuyat, nasi katok has an interesting origin story.

 Nasi Katok is a simple dish prepared with standard ingredients